 Believe it or not, many woks do not come with lids, but that doesn’t mean you don’t need one!
-When I first saw my father cooking in the restaurant he used an older technique used for Cantonese cooking which used two burners and woks side-by-side with the lids.
-It was like poetry in motion when I first saw him cook dishes nonstop during a busy night with both wok burners on super high max heat.
+When I first saw my father cooking in the restaurant, he used an older technique used for Cantonese cooking that used two burners and woks side-by-side with the lids.
+It was like poetry in motion when I first saw him cook dishes nonstop during a busy night with both wok burners on max heat.

 What kind of kitchen hood do I need?

-When installing a kitchen vent hood for your kitchen, try to keep the duct lengths short and minimize the turns to get the maximum “draw” from your vent hood.
-Non-ducted vents are better than no vents since they have filters to catch the grease, but ultimately, the kitchen odors and smells will linger unless you have external ducting.
+When installing a vent hood for your kitchen, try to keep the duct lengths short and minimize the turns to get the maximum draw.
+Non-ducted vents are better than no vents, since they have filters to catch the grease, but ultimately, the kitchen odors and smells will linger unless you have external ducting.

 What is the best stove for wok cooking?